-Power, weight and aerodynamics may be the determining factors in most cycling events, but mountain biking is different – if you can’t handle your bike properly, you will not win.
+Power, weight, and aerodynamics may be the determining factors in most cycling events, but mountain biking is different.
+With the right set of skills for handling your bike on the trail, you’ll not only ride faster but make your time more enjoyable.
 Just like following a proper training plan to build your fitness, you need to follow a proper framework to improve your technique.
+After working with world-renowned MTB instructor Lee McCormack from Lee Likes Bikes, these are the mountain biking skills we found most effective as we worked on becoming faster mountain bikers.

 - When standing, your knees should be above or behind your bottom bracket, but never in front of it.